Ulema to take part in polio drive starting today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANSEHRA: The ulema and religious scholars would take part in a three-day anti-polio campaign being launched in the district from today (Monday).
+MANSEHRA: Ulema and religious scholars would take part in a three-day anti-polio campaign being launched in the district from today (Monday).

 “This is a national cause and we will conduct door-to-door visits to sensitise parents to administer polio drops to their children in order to protect them from the crippling virus,” Maulana Matiur Rehman, the district Khateeb, told participants of a workshop organised by the Polio Resource Centre in Oghi on Sunday.
 He said that ulema would extend all-out support to the polio teams in the tehsil.